-The financial summary and highlights that follow provide an overview of the FY 2018 financial statements of the House.
-The audit of the House's financial statements was performed by Williams Adley LLP for FY 2018; and Cotton & Company LLP for FY 2017.
-The auditor's report accompanies the financial statements.
+The financial summary and highlights that follow provide an overview of the FY 2019 and FY 2018 financial statements of the House.
+The audit of the House's FY 2019 and FY 2018 consolidated financial statements was performed by Williams Adley & Company - DC, LLP.
+Accordingly, Williams Adley's audit report precedes the financial statements of this document.